gofynd/fdk-client-swift/documentation/APPLICATION.md

 Success.
-Check the example shown below or refer `CursorGetResponse` for more details.
+Check the example shown below or refer `TemplateGetResponse` for more details.

-Schema: `CursorGetResponse`
+Schema: `TemplateGetResponse`